saru-tora/anansi/tutorial.markdown

 #[derive(Relate, FromParams)]
 pub struct Comment {
     pub topic: ForeignKey<Topic>,
-    #[field(app = "auth")]
     pub user: ForeignKey<User>,
     pub content: VarChar<40000>,
     pub date: DateTime,
 }
 ```

 `#[record]` adds an `id` field by default, and functions that reference the record's fields (like `topic::date`), which can be used with methods like `order_by` to query the database. `Relate` handles access control between records, and `FromParams` will allow you to get a record from a request's parameters.

-Both records have `ForeignKey` fields, which means that it has many-to-one relationships with `Topic` and `User`.
-For `user`, the app name (auth) is specified since it is from another app.
-Not including the app name will result in an error later on.
+Both records have `ForeignKey` fields, which means that they have many-to-one relationships with `Topic` and `User`.

 <br>